benporter/bash-examples/README.md

 installing the <a href="http://lxc-webpanel.github.io/index.html">LXC Web Panel</a> for GUI admin of the containers.  accessible via localhost:5000, default username and password of admin/admin.

     wget http://lxc-webpanel.github.io/tools/update.sh -O - | bash

+Vagrant

+start a vagrant VM, first navigate to the directory where the VAGRANT file is located

+    cd ~/Documents/edx/spark/mooc-setup-master
+    vagrant up

+shut down a vagrant VM

+    vagrant halt

+delete the vagrant VM

+    vagrant destory